tushar5526/tushar5526.github.io/content/blog/am-i-famous.md

 How did he know?

-> Everytime I get a PR merged I record the repo's URL for a tool I created to analyze my contributions to OSS.
+> Every time I get a PR merged I record the repo's URL for a tool I created to analyze my contributions to OSS.

 Ah... k.
 I did not do that.